rasmus0201/rbs-ec1-flappy-bird/Documentation.md

 I use the `printf()` function to communicate to serial.
 I use Mbed Studio and the cli-version to connect to serial (command: `mbed sterm` to connect via the Terminal)

 ## 7. Scheduled changes
-- Start screen
-- Game-over screen
+- Implement the LED functionality
-- Score functionality
+- Implement the buzzer functionality
-- Bug fixes & improvements
+- Fix the screen craziness issues

 ## 8. Known problems / bugs
-- Pipes disappear before they hit the left side of the screen
-- Crazy screen: The pipes is all over the place and it there are small white boxes all over the place.
+- The screens is going crazy and you can't really see anything

 ## 9. Future development/extension of the project
 * Make theming: